-Day Two of the Program for Jewish Civilization's conference on secularism in the United States, France & Israel.
+Day Three of the Program for Jewish Civilization's conference on secularism in the United States, France & Israel.

-Refreshments will be available throughout the day and lunch will be served.
+Refreshments will be available through out the conference.
 RSVP is requested.

 Co-sponsored by the BMW Center for German and European Studies, the Department of French, and the Department of Government.

 ||PANEL IV: “Women and Secularism: Problems and Possibilities”

 Ariela Keysar, “Freedom of Choice: Women and Demography in the Mediterranean and the US”

 Rev. Susan Thistlethwaite, “In the Eyes of Patriarchal Religion, All Women are Secular: What Can We Learn from This?”